Search This Blog

 As it stands right now Hurled into Eternity is being edited as we speak.
 My next goal is to get it to play testing then onto production for print.
 Right now a fiend of mine and I are contenplating some custom playing cards to go with the game.
 That is at the planning stages.

-While Im waiting for the editing to be complete I'm hard at work on the first two supplements for the game as well as Restless Rust Monster Publications second game: a World War I aerial combat game.
-I have a name for it but will wait until its fit for release.
+While Im waiting for the editing to be complete I'm hard at work on the first two supplements for the game as well as Let it Beagle Media.
 Right now its a lot of ideas, but not in a cohesive form.

 Stay tuned for more.